PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 Luckily for me it already looked like it was in the injected in the spool service so there was no need to proceed with a migration.

-While I already knew where this host was running from deploying it, this `ps` output also reiterated that this host was an EC2 instance via the `ssm-agent`, `LiteAgent` and `Ec2Config` processes.
-While this could also be seen in the nmap scans via the reverse dns lookup, I thought it was still worth calling out.
+Even though I already knew where this host was running from deploying it, the ps output also established that this host was an EC2 instance via the `ssm-agent`, `LiteAgent` and `Ec2Config` processes.
+This could have also been observed in the nmap scans via the reverse dns lookup, but I thought it was worth calling out.

-This point was again reiterated a quick run of the `post/windows/gather/checkvm` module.
+Confirmed again with a quick run of the `post/windows/gather/checkvm` module.

 ```
 meterpreter > run post/windows/gather/checkvm